Local SEO services: What every small business owner needs to know

 - Does local SEO matter for small businesses?

-- The three main approaches to small business SEO
+- 3 main approaches to small business SEO

 - Consider local SEO services for your small business